The Town of

 · Lyzon Hat Shop, Hampton Bays

-· Tiana Life Saving Station, Hampton Bays
+· Tiana Life Saving Station, Hampton

 · Blue Barn, Flanders